 - The temperature of the floor should be no less than 59 degrees Fahrenheit.

 - The humidity level in the space should be between 25 and 70%.
 To determine the relative humidity in your room, you’ll need a hygrometer.
-(Look for a desktop or tabletop hygrometer.
-They’re usually combined with a thermometer, too.)
+(Look for a desktop or tabletop hygrometer that are usually combined with a thermometer.)

 - Installing on a slab?
 Concrete should be cured for at least 60 days and to a vapor-flow rate of 3 lbs. per 24 hours per 1,000 sq. ft.

 - Newly painted walls and woodwork should be cured for three days.

 - If your floor has radiant heat built-in, it should be turned on at 80 degrees for three days prior to installation.
 Note that for Swiss Krono, the radiant heat must be hydro-driven and commercially available.

 Remember, if you’re installing laminate flooring other than Swiss Krono, be sure to read the manufacturer’s instructions on acclimating their product.

 Please don’t skip this important first installation step to a beautiful laminate floor.
 Plan ahead so you can easily allow enough time to let your floor get used to its new environment and give you back a beautiful performance for many years to come.

 When you’re ready to buy laminate wood flooring, visit our American Concepts flooring line.
 We have 10 different floors that are moisture resistant; their lifetime warranty protects for spills that can sit for up to 24-hours.
 Plus we have 13 other flooring options ranging from 12mm thick with a lifetime warranty to 7mm thick and a 15-year warranty.